 Show Your Skin Some Love

-You need to up your skincare routine a bit more as the weather becomes progressively smoky.
-Add a few more steps to your daily schedule of moisturizing, as given here.
+You need to up your skin care steps a bit more as the weather becomes progressively smoky.
+Add a few more steps to your daily schedule of moisturizing and getting a skin care for smog, as given here.

 Use a cleanser at the start and end of the day.
 Opt for a gentle one in the morning to create a clean base for make-up and sunscreen.
 Go for a slightly stronger one to clear the dirt from the skin before going to bed.